 If you’ve had a credit card application denied, you’re probably wondering why.
-The credit card company rarely tells you on the spot just why your credit card application was denied.
-Instead, they send an adverse action letter within 7-10 business days of your application.
+The credit card company rarely tells you on the spot why your credit card application was denied.
+Instead, they send a letter, an adverse action letter, within 7-10 business days of your application.
 The adverse action letter will give you the specific reason your credit card application was denied.
 While you’re waiting to get your letter, here are some possible reasons your credit card application could be denied.

 2. Your credit card balances are too high.Credit card companies want to see that you’re only using a portion of the credit that’s available to you.
 If you’re using too much of your available credit, especially if you’re maxed out, you can count on having your credit card application denied.

 3. There are too many inquiries on your credit report.Applying for too many credit cards and loans within a short period of time can get your credit card application denied, regardless of whether you’re approved for the other credit cards.
-Keep your inquiries to a minimum to improve your chances at getting your credit card application approved.
+Minimize your inquiries to improve your chances at getting your next credit card application approved.

 4. Your income is too low.Income limits vary by credit card issuer.
-You could have your credit card application denied if you don’t make enough money for that credit card.
+Your credit card application could be denied if you don’t make enough money for that particular credit card.
 Seldom do credit card issuers publish minimum income requirements for their credit cards, so it’s up to you to estimate which credit cards fit your income.